Theamitkumarsaini/Telegram-Message-Deleter-Bot/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 Click the button above to deploy the bot to Heroku.
 Don't forget to set your Telegram bot token as a config variable named `TOKEN` in the `bot.py`.

+## Usage

+Once the bot is running, you can interact with it in the following ways:

+- **/start**: Starts the bot and welcomes the user with a photo, caption, and buttons.
+- **/delete**: Initiates the process to delete messages within a specified range in a Telegram channel.
+- **/help**: Provides assistance on how to use the bot.

 ## Support